aleph-im/aleph-vm/tutorials/SERVER.md

 ### What we will cover

-Since Python is the only language currently supported, this tutorial we will cover two other languages: Javascript ([NodeJS](https://nodejs.org/)) and [Rust](https://www.rust-lang.org/).
+Since Python is the only language currently supported, this tutorial we will cover two other languages: [Rust](https://www.rust-lang.org/) and Javascript ([NodeJS](https://nodejs.org/)).

 ## 1. Rust